 Our Nominating and Governance Committee currently consists of Mr. Finser, Mr. Jackson, Ms. Miller, and Mr. Romasco, with Mr. Jackson serving as Chair.
 After the Annual Meeting, Mr. Romasco will serve as Chair and the other members of the Nominating and Governance Committee will be remain the same.
-The Nominating and Governance Committee met nine times during the 2023 fiscal year.
 The Nominating and Governance Committee is responsible for, among other things:

-- assisting our Board of Directors in identifying individuals qualified to become Directors and recommending Director nominees for each annual or special meeting of stockholders or for any vacancies or newly created directorships that may occur between such meetings to the Board of Directors: - reviewing periodically the governance principles adopted by the Board of Directors and developing and recommending governance principles applicable to our Board of Directors; - making recommendations to the Board of Directors as to determinations of director independence; - · overseeing the evaluation of our Board of Directors; - · overseeing the Board's training, education, and development; - recommending members for each Board committee of our Board of Directors; - review the performance of the Board, including Board committees, and the CEO, and shall make recommendations to the Compensation and Human Resources Committee, as applicable, for areas of improvement as it deems appropriate; - · review Director resignation; and - review and assess stockholders' feedback and periodically review and assess the Company's stockholder engagement process.
+- assisting our Board of Directors in identifying individuals qualified to become Directors and recommending Director nominees for each annual or special meeting of stockholders or for any vacancies or newly created directorships that may occur between such meetings to the Board of Directors; - reviewing periodically the governance principles adopted by the Board of Directors and developing and recommending governance principles applicable to our Board of Directors; - making recommendations to the Board of Directors as to determinations of director independence; - overseeing the evaluation of our Board of Directors; - overseeing the Board's training, education, and development; - recommending members for each Board committee of our Board of Directors; - review the performance of the Board, including Board committees, and the CEO, and shall make recommendations to the Compensation and Human Resources Committee, as applicable, for areas of improvement as it deems appropriate; - review Director resignation; and - review and assess stockholders' feedback and periodically review and assess the Company's stockholder engagement process.
 The Committee shall review and make recommendations to the Board regarding stockholder proposals.